saifali123/kubernetes/kubernetes-getstarted.md

 kubectl rollout status deployment/myapp-deployment   #To check the status of the rollouts kubectl rollout history deployment/myapp-deployment  #To see the revisions and history of the rollouts
 ```

+And if we want to track the revision use the `kubectl rollout status deployment/myapp-deployment --record` this flag will keep track of the revisions and can be seen using the
+`kubectl rollout history deployment/myapp-deployment` command.

  #Deployment Strategy